rockcrafters/.build/README.md

 Please note that the following steps have already been performed in this organization, and are here listed for reproducibility purposes only.

-Since we only need an App token, all we have to do is to create a mock "GitHub ROCKs App". **As an admin of [ubuntu-rocks](https://github.com/ubuntu-rocks)**, you need to:
+Since we only need an App token, all we have to do is to create a mock "GitHub ROCKs App". **As an admin of [rockcrafters](https://github.com/rockcrafters)**, you need to:

- 1. from the [ubuntu-rocks App settings](https://github.com/organizations/ubuntu-rocks/settings/apps), create a new GitHub App
+ 1. from the [rockcrafters App settings](https://github.com/organizations/rockcrafters/settings/apps), create a new GitHub App
  2. fill in the App's details, making sure that
      - "Webhook" is only enabled if there's an actual application running somewhere, behind a webhook, and
      - at least the following permissions are granted: